-Colmena is a library for applications that steer ensembles of simulations running on distributed computing resources.
-We describe the concepts behind Colmena here.
+Colmena is a library for building applications that steer ensembles of simulations running on distributed computing resources.

 1.3.1 Key Concepts

 Applications based on Colmena have two parts: a "Thinker" and "Doer".
 The Thinker determines which computations to perform and delegates them to the Doer.